RealityCards/RealityCards-Contracts/GECO draft.md

 I have been working on this project full time since November 2019, and as such, Phase 1 is already complete- both the back end (including extensive tests) and front end, with the following exceptions:
 * refactor code to integrate Omen (currently it uses Augur)
-* front end is designed and has a full React implementation, but needs some love prior to mainnet deployment (such as implementing Consensys' Rimble UI for input validation and transaction flow).
-There is one additional page ('my account') that needs both a design and implementation.
+* front end is designed and has a React implementation, but needs some love in various places prior to mainnet deployment

 Links to already completed work:\
 [All contracts](https://github.com/mcplums/Harber/tree/master/contracts)\